kapetan/dns/README.md

 # Usage

 The library exposes a `Request` and `Response` classes for parsing and creating DNS messages.
-These can be serialzed to byte arrays.
+These can be serialized to byte arrays.

 ```C#
 Request request = new Request();